pyOpenSci/pyos-package-template/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The pull request should include tests or test modifications as needed.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring.
+2. If needed, please add documentation around a change that you make by updating our DEVELOPMENT.md file.
 3. Your pull request will automatically be checked by the full test suite.
-   It needs to pass all of them before it can be considered for merging.
+   It needs to pass all tests before it can be considered for merging.

 ## Local development

 To work on the template locally, you can call the copier template directly.
 Note that by default, `copier` uses the latest tag in your commit history.
 To ensure it uses the latest commit on your current active branch use: